Degenerate quantum erasure decoding: Discussions

 We analysed the general erasure decoding problem, and proposed efficient decoders suitable for this task.
 Topological codes were known to achieve capacity with vanishing code rate \cite{SBD09,Ohz12,DZ20}.
 We construct various rate bicycle and LP codes, and their MLD thresholds attain the erasure capacity (Fig.~\ref{fig:bnd_logx}).
 Soft (A)MBP decoders behave like MLD at low logical error rate, achieving near-capacity performance with a small gap.
 The GD flipping decoder performs well on bicycle and LP codes, despite its extremely low complexity.

+The Gaussian decoder resembles the core idea of ordered statistics decoding (OSD) \cite{FL95}, solving linear equations restricted to unreliable error estimates.
+Combining BP with OSD improves BP accuracy for decoding depolarizing errors \cite{PK21,RWBC20}.
+For erasures, a similar \mbox{BP + Gaussian} approach can achieve MLD performance.
+In this setting, Gaussian elimination targets only erasures left by BP.
+This reduces complexity compared to using the Gaussian decoder alone, though the overall complexity remains $O(n^3)$; see Supplementary Note~10 for details.

 Our results extend beyond erasure errors.
+First, we consider deletion errors, which follow the same model as erasure errors but without knowledge of the error locations.
 We apply our results on concatenated QLDPC codes with permutation-invariant (PI) codes \cite{Rus00,PoR04,Yin14,ouyang2015permutation,OUYANG201743,Yin21,AAB24} as inner codes.
 Deletion errors can be catastrophic for stabilizer codes, but PI codes can correct them \cite{Yin21,shibayama2021permutation}.
 Unlike erasures, a primary challenge of deletion errors is the lack of error location information, making decoding more difficult, as misidentifying even one location can cause failure.
 Accurately locating all deletions to obtain erasures aids decoding but is time-consuming, increasing the physical error rate.
 Thus, accepting imperfect erasure conversions, where some leakage errors remain as localized deletions, can be more effective.
 We assume a local deletion model where each block of $\ell$ physical qubits has an identifiable boundary, protected by an $[[\ell,1]]$ PI code, converting deletions into erasures.
 Figure~\ref{fig:Convert} shows the deletion-to-erasure conversion performance in a channel with deletion probability~$\epsilon$, using a PI code that corrects $t$ deletions (see legend).
 The $[[4,1]]$ PI code \cite{Yin14,nakayama2020first,HagiwaraISIT2020} converts local deletions with probability $\epsilon=0.385$ into erasure errors of rate $p<0.5$, which topological codes can handle.
 At $\epsilon=0.1$, an $[[\ell,1]]$ code with $\ell<15$ achieves a converted $p<0.1$, allowing a QLDPC code rate above 3/4 (Fig.~\ref{fig:bnd_logx}).
 In particular, if the per-qubit deletion probability is 0.01, then using a 7-qubit PI code can bring the logical erasure rate to below $10^{-4}$, which allows QLDPC codes to attain a rate of essentially 1, which is close to the maximum possible rate.